Austin S. Miller: Commander of U.S. and NATO forces in Afghanistan

 Gen. Miller alongside Secretary of Defense Lloyd Austin in Afghanistan, March 2021.

 In 2018, he assumed command of United States Forces — Afghanistan and NATO's Resolute Support mission, after a successful June 2018 visit to the Senate Armed Services Committee.

 On 18 October 2018, Miller was in the room at the governor's compound in southern Kandahar when a Taliban gunman fatally shot provincial police chief Abdul Raziq.
-Miller was not harmed, but drew his sidearm during the shooting, waited until the wounded were attended, and flew out with the casualties afterwards which included Brigadier General Jeffrey Smiley, who was wounded in the attack.
+Miller was not harmed, but drew his sidearm during the shooting, waited until the wounded were attended to, then flew out with the casualties afterward which included Brigadier General Jeffrey Smiley, who was wounded in the attack.

 On 1 July 2021, Miller gave an exclusive on-camera interview to ABC, with a helicopter flyover of the Bagram Air Base to emphasize its emptiness.

 Miller officially furled the mission flag and marked the symbolic end to Operation Resolute Support on 12 July 2021.
 After Bagram, the largest U.S. base in Afghanistan, was vacated, parts of the base were looted as the Americans did not inform the Afghan district administrator Darwaish Raufi of their departure.
 Miller was quoted as saying, "A civil war is certainly a path that can be visualized if this continues on the trajectory it's on right now, that should be of concern to the world."
-In a short farewell ceremony attended by many senior Afghan officials, Miller pledged that “the people of Afghanistan will be in my heart, and on my mind, for the rest of my life.”
-On 14 July 2021, he met with President Joe Biden who thanked him for his service and his “extraordinary service in Afghanistan.”
+In a short farewell ceremony attended by many senior Afghan officials, Miller pledged that "the people of Afghanistan will be in my heart, and on my mind, for the rest of my life."
+On 14 July 2021, he met with President Joe Biden who thanked him for his service and his "extraordinary service in Afghanistan."

-Miller testified before the Senate Armed Services Committee on 15 September 2021 on the Biden administration's decision to withdraw from Afghanistan, asserting that he had recommended that not all U.S. forces be immediately withdrawn.
+Miller testified before the Senate Armed Services Committee on 15 September 2021 on the Biden administration's decision to withdraw from Afghanistan, asserting he had recommended not all U.S. forces be immediately withdrawn.

 His retirement in the grade of General was officially approved by Congress on 8 December 2021.
 Post-retirement, General Miller serves as a Senior Fellow for the Combating Terrorism Center at West Point.
 He also serves as an official ambassador for the Shields and Stripes Foundation, which supports military veterans and first responders.

 Scams using Miller's name and image

 Miller's name and image are frequently used to set up fake social media accounts to defraud people, especially elderly women in so-called "romance scams."
 U.S. Forces-Afghanistan has reported almost 900 fake accounts posing as Miller on sites like Twitter, Facebook and Instagram just during the first few months of 2021.
 The accounts are largely used to trick people out of money and items like gift cards and cellphones, USFOR-A warned.
-“Gen. Miller does NOT use public accounts on social media.
-Scammers are using his likeness & photos,” USFOR-A spokesman Col. Sonny Leggett said in a tweet.
+"Gen. Miller does NOT use public accounts on social media.
+Scammers are using his likeness & photos," USFOR-A spokesman Col. Sonny Leggett said in a tweet.
 Anyone wishing to report a fake Miller account should contact USFOR-A.